Exclusive: India battles big pharma over cough syrup abuse, reducing supplies

 About 83,000 bottles of codeine-based cough syrups were seized in India in the six months through March.
 In meetings with companies, Indian regulators called the "menace of abuse" a "growing concern".

 Abuse is particularly common in Bangladesh.
-At a treatment centre in the capital Dhaka, tales abound of ruined careers and family struggles.
+At a treatment center in the capital Dhaka, tales abound of ruined careers and family struggles.

 The regulatory crackdown in recent years appears to have curtailed smuggling.
 About 750,000 bottles were seized in Bangladesh in 2014, 24 percent lower than 2013, the INCB said.